 GHSA SOFTBALL WEEKLY BLAST #3

-COACHING MATTERS (Reminder) - Defensive coaches are NOT allowed to be positioned outside the confines of the dugout, period.
+COACHING ISSUES – Defensive coaches are NOT allowed to be positioned outside the confines of the dugout, period.
 This includes being behind the backstop to signal pitches.
-Defensive coaches may stand/sit in the opening of the dugout, but may not stand/sit outside the opening of the dugpout.
+Defensive coaches may stand/sit in the opening of the dugout but may not stand/sit outside the opening.
+Per NFHS/GHSA rules, offensive coaches, in the coaching box areas, shall be dressed alike and may not wear opened toed shoes.
+Upper body garments shall be the same in design and color and may be long or short sleeved.
+Lower body garments shall match in color and may be long or short length.